mingp/minimal-clojure-project/README.md

 # minimal-clojure-project

-A Leiningen template for FIXME.
+Leiningen template for a very minimal Clojure application.

-## Usage

-FIXME
+* Flat directory structure
+* Initially only a single source file (although you can add more)

+Example uses include:

+* Single-use ad-hoc scripts
+* Utility scripts
+* Programming puzzle/challenge solutions

-## License
+# License

-Copyright © 2015 FIXME
+Copyright © 2015 Ming Pan.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the terms of the MIT License.
+For details, see the included LICENSE file.